Azimuthal-mode-decomposition cylindrical geometry

 )

-Action: compare the results of the two simulations, with an without filter.
+Action: compare the results of the two simulations, with and without filter.
 For example, you can use the Probes to check a combination of Probes proportional to the force acting on the macro-particles in the y direction:

 S.Probe.Probe1("Ey-c*Bz").slide(vmin=-0.02,vmax=0.02,cmap="seismic")